zerovm/zerovm-cli/doc/intro.rst

    print "Hello from ZeroVM!"

-To bundle this into a ZAPP, ZPM needs a configuration file called ``zapp.yaml``.
+To bundle this into a zapp, ZPM needs a configuration file called ``zapp.yaml``.

 Configuration File